boyski/pmaudit/README.md

 a bug.
 For instance, when compiling a collection of .c and .h files do you want it to record /usr/include/stdio.h as one of the prereqisites or is that TMI?
-Regardless, it will only record accesses to files in monitored locations, which can be listed with an option, and monitored locations must generally be writable.
+Regardless, it will only record accesses to files in monitored locations, which can be configured with the --watch option, and monitored locations must generally be writable.

+The simplest approach here is to start the build from the base of the source tree using the GNU make -C option or equivalent e.g.:

+$ cd sub/dir && pmaudit ... -- make ...       # BAD
+$ pmaudit ... -- make -C sub/dir ...          # GOOD

 ### Atimes Not Updated Due to Mount Settings

-This is a big one but there's a test to detect it.
+This is a big one but the tools run a test to detect it.
 System admins often turn off atime updating on NFS as a performance enhancer.
 This is really a system admin issue, not something the script can deal with, so it just dies when atimes aren't behaving.
-It's possible that system admins could be convinced to use the relatively new "relatime" feature rather than turning off atime updates altogether.
+Consider asking system (NFS) administrators to use the relatively new "relatime" feature rather than turning off atime updates altogether.

 ### Weak Granularity of File Timestamps